You’ve signed up for a freelancer account.

 The internet is riddled with garbage advice on every topic imaginable, from relationships, to marketing, and, of course, freelancing.

-Most of the stuff you read about Upwork is based on traditional thinking.
+Most of the stuff you read about becoming a freelancer on Upwork is based on traditional thinking.
 Approaches that work great in the real world, but in reality, they fall flat in the kind of online environment that Upwork harbors.

 Despite popular belief, success on Upwork (or any freelance platform, for that matter) isn’t predetermined.